micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-So he called together all the chief priests and learned men (scribes) of the people and [^b]anxiously asked them where the Christ was to be born.
+So he called together all the chief priests and learned men (scribes) of the people and anxiously asked them where the Christ was to be born.